liblime/jspec/README.md

 ## Contributors

-Many ideas and bug reports were contributed by the following developers, thankyou for making
+Many ideas and bug reports were contributed by the following developers, thank you for making
 JSpec more enjoyable, and bug free.
 If I have missed you on this list please let me know
 (aka the fellow who donated [jspec.info](http://jspec.info))